-The mains hook up cable, provided as standard with the vehicle, is stored under one of the seats.
+The mains hook up cable is provided as standard with your vehicle, and should be kept neatly coiled in a safe place so as not to damage the plugs.

 A strip LED awning light is provided above the side entrance door.